marzieh-saeedimasine/SQL-DataAnalysis/README.md

 -- Which salespersons did not make any shipments in the first 7 days of January 2022?
 -- How many times we shipped more than 1,000 boxes in each month of each year?
 -- Did we ship at least one box of ‘After Nines’ to ‘New Zealand’ on all the months?
 -- India or Australia?
 Who buys more chocolate boxes on a monthly basis?

+## Overview of olympic history data analysis project:
+-- Data set was taken from kaggle: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results
+-- SQL queries have been implemented to break down information of different olympic games.
+Take a look on Athlete-Project.sql for different questions.

+## Overview of Walmart sales data analysis project:
+-- data was taken from kaggle:https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting
+-- SQL queries have been implemented to break down information of different sale questions.
+Take a look on Walmart-Project.sql for different questions.